learn-co-curriculum/node-modules-core/README.md

 * [`url`](https://nodejs.org/api/url.html): Utilities for URL resolution and parsing.
 * [`util`](https://nodejs.org/api/util.html): Utilities which are mostly used by other core Node modules

 Are your head is about to explode from this list of core modules?
-Stop the panic.
+Don't panic!
 You don't need to remember all of them.
 Just know that they are out there when you have a task at hand which requires you to require that module (pun intended), e.g., `crypto` for hashing of the passwords.

 In the next section, we'll show you some examples of `fs`, `path`, and `url`.